systemhorse/systemhorse.github.io/_posts/2024-04-26-shadowsocks-rust.md

 ```
 Save the ShadowSocks configuration file.

+Either start the local client from the command line, or run as a systemd service.

 ### Run from command line

-Either start the local client from the command line:
+Start the local client from the command line:

 ```shell
 snap run shadowsocks-rust.sslocal-daemon -c /var/snap/shadowsocks-rust/common/etc/shadowsocks-rust/config.json
 ```

-And leave the terminal window open with `shadowsocks-rust.sslocal-daemon` running in it.
+Leave the terminal window open with `shadowsocks-rust.sslocal-daemon` running in it.

 ### Run as systemd service

-Alternatively override the generated systemd service and configure startup options:
+Override the generated systemd service and configure startup options, as explained in the [README](https://github.com/shadowsocks/shadowsocks-rust):

 ```shell
 sudo systemctl edit snap.shadowsocks-rust.sslocal-daemon.service